CoffeeIsLife87/OpenRGB-python-FX/README.md

 ### usage note

-* Some effects support custom colors (gradcycle and breathing)
+* Some effects support custom colors (gradcycle, breathing, and rain)

   * To use custom colors you must have 3(for breathing) or 6(for gradcycle) numbers ranging 0 to 255